My feet were dimly lit.

 With a shaking hand, Olivia gently reached for the coin.
 A cold, hard touch was definitely on her fingertips.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, WitchGlindeWrite a Review